nickbenz007/client_management_system/README.md

-client_management_system
+Client Management System

-Client management system showcasing the client and projects record
+The project is for showcase the use of Graph QL Apollo client & server both and Node js with express.